Gudak0/GentooEncryptedRootFS/Readme.md

 and here is the rest of the partitioning goes
 ```
-(parted) unit mb
+(parted) unit mib
 ```
-This tells Parted to write using megabytes
+This tells Parted to write using mebibyte
 ```
 (parted) mklabel gpt
 ```